MicrosoftDocs/PowerShell-Docs/reference/7.1/PackageManagement/Get-Package.md

 ```

 `Get-Package` uses the **ProviderName** parameter to specify a specific provider, **PowerShellGet**.
-The **All-Versions** parameter displays each version that is installed.
+The **AllVersions** parameter displays each version that is installed.

 ### Example 4: Get an exact version of a specific package